-This year we started rebuilding the old Virtual Language Villages in a new system that can be accessed through a standard web browser on almost every phone, tablet or computer, even a Chromebook.
+Last year we started rebuilding the old Virtual Language Villages in a new system that can be accessed through a standard web browser on almost every phone, tablet or computer, even a Chromebook.
 You can now step right in.
 Even VR headsets can be used to walk around in our villages.

 No software to download and install, no account needed.
 This is part of the Educational Metaverse.

 The first Chatterdale was built in 2010 and is an English Virtual Language Village in OpenSimulator.
 It holds 15 shops, a lighthouse, a presentation area and a church, all on a 256 x 256 meter virtual island.
 It is part of our EDUgrid and also used in the E-LIVE project.
 Check out this 2012 video about Chatterdale in OpenSim.

 The new Chatterdale 2.0, which is now browser based, is still under construction.
 It holds 5 shops but every shop can be used in multiple scenes so 10 or 15 shops can be used (5 at a time).
 Besides that it has some presentation boards where teachers or students can present a PDF or share a webcam or stream their screen.
 The great thing is that already now you can jump right in and check it out.
 Just click on the red button to visit the new Chatterdale.